7 MIN READ

 Given how vital pre-application will be to your US transition, getting your head around these two crucial features sooner rather than later is fundamental.
 There is, however, a certain amount of crossover, so breaking things down to size is vital to getting on top.

-Let us consider green card vs. visa, and the real differences between the two.
+Let us consider resident card statuses in green card vs. visa, and the real differences between the two.

 Related Article | The Finance Dictionary: Learn the jargon your Finance friends speak!